Lukaszeq/blog.pojezierski.com/pages/blog/travel-tips-eastern-sicily/blog_item.md

 published: false
 ---

-A week of wandering along the East of Sicily taught me valuable lessons about what to expect from the biggest island in the Mediterranean.
-Still, seven days is just a fraction of the time you need to fully grasp the good, the bad, and the ugly of Eastern Sicily.
+A week of wandering through the east of Sicily taught me valuable lessons about what to expect from the largest island in the Mediterranean.
+Still, seven days is just a fraction of the time needed to fully grasp the good, the bad, and the ugly of eastern Sicily.
+I wish we had spent more time in the shadow of Mount Etna (and during the not-so-low season) and had enjoyed the plethora of natural wonders, of which Sicily is not short.

+# Catania

 Let’s get it straight out of the way: Catania is a pig pen put in the middle of a lush garden.
-Okay, on the first glimpse, Catania is disappointing, to say the least.
+Okay, at the first glimpse, Catania is disappointing, to say the least.

 ![pic_2024-11_villa-casale](pic_2024-11_villa-casale.webp "Psyche and Cupid in the throes of passion")<br/><span class="pic-caption">Psyche and Cupid in the throes of passion.
 Photo by Ł. Pojezierski, licensed under <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/deed" target="_blank">CC BY-NC-ND 4.0</a></span>